-Research on over-justification focused on the role of rewards, showing that rewards often undermine intrinsic motivation once removed, especially among young children (e.g., Lepper et al., 1973).
-Building on this literature, one can think of the goals we used in our research to associate the food with (i.e., being healthy, knowing how to read, knowing how to count) as rewards, which in turn decrease intrinsic motivation.
-Against this view, we argue our studies also presented taste benefits (yummy condition, studies 1 and 3), which can be construed as rewards, but had no effect on consumption relative to the no-message condition.
+Research on over-justification focused on the role of rewards, showing that rewards often undermine intrinsic motivation once removed, especially among young children (e.g., Lepper et al. 1973).
+Building on this literature, one can think of the goals we associated the food with in our research (i.e., being healthy, knowing how to read, knowing how to count) as rewards, which in turn decrease intrinsic motivation.
+Against this view, we argue that our studies also presented taste benefits (yummy condition, studies 1 and 3), which can be construed as reward, but these had no effect on consumption relative to the no-message condition.
 Importantly, even if the goals formed a psychological reward, we find a decrease in consumption (i.e., lower intrinsic motivation) while the goal-message is in place and no effect when the goal message is removed (per the second measurement in study 1).
-These findings are different from research on over-justification, which used a paradigm of introducing a reward and then removing it, and found a decrease in motivation once the reward was removed but not while it was in place.
+These findings are different from research on over-justification, which used a paradigm of introducing a reward and then removing it and found a decrease in motivation once the reward was removed but not while it was in place.

-Children this age simply might not value the goals we used (being strong, knowing how to read and count), and therefore they discounted the information presented to them.
-Yet not caring about these goals would not explain why, across all studies, children reduced consumption compared to a control or taste-frame condition and concluded the food was less tasty (study 2).
-In fact, we would predict similar effects for goals children do not care about at all.
+It is also possible that children of these ages simply might not value the goals we used (being strong, knowing how to read and count), and therefore they discounted the information presented to them altogether.
+Yet not caring about these goals would not explain why, across all studies, children reduced consumption compared to a control or tasteframe condition and also concluded that the food was less tasty (study 2).
+In fact, we would predict that goals that children do not care about at all would have similar effects on consumption.
 We nonetheless wanted to test whether children value the goals we have used.
-In a post-test we conducted with 26 children 3.5-4.5 years old and 27 children 4-5 years old, we asked children to indicate the importance of various goals (e.g., being strong, being handsome/pretty, having a lot of friends, knowing how to read, knowing how to count), using the hand-opening measure described in study 2.
-We find no difference in the importance these children assign to these various goals, suggesting the goals we used are at least as important as other goals children have, such as being handsome/pretty or having a lot of friends.
+In a posttest we conducted with 26 children 3.5-4.5 years old and 27 children 4-5 years old, we asked the children to indicate the importance of various goals (e.g., being strong, being handsome/pretty, having a lot of friends, knowing how to read, knowing how to count), using the hand-opening measure described in study 2.
+We find no difference in the importance these children assign to these various goals, suggesting that the goals we used are at least as important as other goals children have, such as being handsome/pretty or having a lot of friends.

 Importantly, we believe that any food goal likely undermines other food goals.

-Consistent with prior research showing the undermining effect of combining intrinsic motivations on interest in the actions (Higgins et al. 1995), we assume an emphasis on the food's taste would lead to a lower health rating, and even an emphasis on the food's intellectual benefits could reduce the perception that the food will make you strong (both instrumental goals).
-This prediction is consistent with our inference model but not with a learned-associations model.

-Testing these hypotheses would entail using a different DV (i.e., perceived instrumentality) than the one we used in our studies (i.e., consumption).
+Consistent with prior research showing the undermining effect of combining intrinsic motivations on interest in the actions (Higgins et al. 1995), we assume that an emphasis on the food's taste would lead to a lower health rating and that even an emphasis on the food's intellectual benefits could reduce the perception that the food will make you strong (both instrumental goals).
+This prediction is consistent with our inference model but not with a learnedassociations model.
+Testing these hypotheses would entail measuring perceived instrumentality, which is a different variable than the one we used in our studies (i.e., consumption).
 The effect of these additional goals on consumption will be determined by whether consumption is driven by these goals more or less than it is driven by taste.